Books by Dale Harris

 If Hannah Arendt observed at Eichmann’s trial that incomprehensible evil emerges out of the ordinary, everyday decisions we make, all the time, that we won’t do the right thing, Tom Hanks’s films, it seems, offers the other side of that argument; that world-shaping goodness emerges out of all the ordinary moments we decide that we will.

-Among other things, what binds all these characters together are the simple decisions they face to do right instead of wrong; though often they very quickly cease to be simple, these decisions bring into being a goodness that often grows to monumental proportions, with world-changing stakes.
+Among other things, what binds all these characters together are the simple decisions they face to do right instead of wrong; though often these decisions very quickly cease to be simple, they bring into being a goodness that often grows to monumental proportions, with world-changing stakes.

 0 comments: